MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Random.md

 objects returned from a collection, or a seed number.

 > [!CAUTION]
-> This seed value is used for the current command and for all subsequent `Get-Random` commands in
+> `Get-Random` doesn't ensure cryptographically secure randomness.
+The seed value is used for the
+> current command and for all subsequent `Get-Random` commands in the current session until you use
-> the current session until you use **SetSeed** again or close the session.
-You can't reset the seed
-> to its default value.
+> **SetSeed** again or close the session.
+You can't reset the seed to its default value.
 >
 > Deliberately setting the seed results in non-random, repeatable behavior.
 It should only be used
 > when trying to reproduce behavior, such as when debugging or analyzing a script that includes
 > `Get-Random` commands.
 Be aware that the seed value could be set by other code in the same
 > session, such as an imported module.
+>
+> PowerShell 7.4 includes `Get-SecureRandom`, which ensures cryptographically secure randomness.

 ## EXAMPLES